OctopusDeploy/docs/src/pages/docs/projects/variables/worker-pool-variables.md

 ### Environment

-The most common would be to use environment-specific worker pools to separate this for development, test, and production.
-Often these sit in different network segments, and often production is in the cloud or in a DMZ, which would help with Security.
+The most common example would be to use separate environment-specific worker pools for development, test, and production.
+Often these environments sit in different network segments, and often production is in the cloud or in a DMZ, which would help with security.

 :::figure
 ![Environment-specific worker pool variables](/docs/projects/variables/images/workerpoolvariable-environments.png)